google/dart-neats/typed_sql/doc/08_transactions.md

 ## Nested transactions
 While SQL doesn't have nested transactions, SQL does have `SAVEPOINT`s which can be used to facilitate nested transactions.
 Using `package:typed_sql` you can do nested invocations of `db.transact()`.
-The outer most invocation will create a and transaction, and the nested invocations will create a unique `SAVEPOINT` for each invocation.
+The outermost invocation will create a transaction, and the nested invocations will create a unique `SAVEPOINT` for each invocation.

 This makes it possible to recover from an aborted transaction which may occur if